-In this engaging sequel to Maybe Next Year, 17-year-old Bryan suddenly finds himself on his own in Los Angeles, having narrowly escaped being sent to a gay conversion facility by his fundamentalist father.
+In this engaging sequel to Maybe Next Year, 17-year-old Bryan suddenly finds himself on his own in Los Angeles, having narrowly escaped being sent to a gay conversion therapy camp by his fundamentalist father.

 Along the way, Bryan learns how to deal with dating and sex, homesickness, financial challenges, and many other aspects of adulthood – all while staying on the down-low to avoid being discovered and sent back to his religious, homophobic parents in Kansas.

 Bryan’s journey to becoming an Instant Adult is sometimes humorous and sometimes heartbreaking, but always compelling.
-You’ll connect with the irresistibly lovable Bryan and cheer for him every step of the way.
+You’ll connect with the inherently lovable Bryan and cheer for him every step of the way.

 Maybe Next Year